-a.
 AmeriCorps Operating Grants: CNCS may award a Cost Reimbursement or a Fixed Amount grant to any successful applicant, but the availability of a Full-Time Fixed Amount grant is limited to certain applicants.
+Professional Corps are not eligible to apply for Cost Reimbursement grants.
 See the Eligible Applicants section and the Mandatory Supplemental Guidance for more information.
 CNCS will not provide both types of grants for the same project in one fiscal year.

-Grant Types Cost Reimbursement Fixed Amount Available Subtypes Traditional Professional Corps Full-time Education Award Program (EAP) Professional Corps Maximum Cost per MSY \$14,932 \$1,000 \$13,430 \$800 \$1,000 Type of Slots in the National Service Trust All All All All Full-time only Budget Submission Required Yes No Yes, if requesting operating funds Availability of Funds linked to enrollment and retention of awarded MSYs No Yes Special Requirements N/A Must place qualified professionals in communities with an inadequate number of such professionals.
-Member salaries must be paid entirely by organization where member serves and not included in budget.
-N/A Must place qualified professionals in communities with an inadequate number of such professionals.
-Member salaries must be paid entirely by organization where member serves and not included in budget.

-Financial Yes Yes; Living allowance or No
+Grant Types Cost Reimbursement Fixed Amount Available Subtypes Traditional Full-time Education Award Program (EAP) Professional Corps No Cost Slots Maximum Cost per MSY \$15,192 \$15,192 \$800 \$1,000 \$0 Type of Slots in the National Service Trust Full-time, Three Quarter- time, Half- time, Reduced half-time, Quarter-time, Minimum Time Full-time or Less than Full- time serving in a full- time capacity Full-time, Three Quarter-time, Half-time, Reduced half- time, Quarter- time, Minimum Time Full-time only Full-time, Three Quarter- time, Half- time, Reduced half-time, Quarter-time, Minimum Time

+Budget Submission Required Yes No Yes, if requesting operating funds No Availability of Funds linked to enrollment and retention of awarded MSYs No Yes No Special Requirements N/A N/A Must place qualified professionals in communities with an inadequate number of such professionals.
+Member salaries and benefits must be paid entirely by organization where member serves and not included in budget.
+N/A Financial Reporting Requirements Yes No Available to new Applicants Yes No Yes
-Reporting Requirements salary paid to members may not be counted

-toward the match requirements

-Available to new Applicants Yes No Yes